Turkish PM sees Islamic State or PKK links to Ankara bombing

 Syria's army along with Iranian and Hezbollah allies will soon launch a ground attack supported by Russian air strikes against insurgents in the Aleppo area, which is around 60 km (40 miles) from the Turkish border, two senior regional officials told Reuters on Tuesday.

-"As a neighboring country we have serious concerns and we have certain rights ... based on international law to protect our homeland security," Davutoglu said.
+"As a neighbouring country we have serious concerns and we have certain rights ... based on international law to protect our homeland security," Davutoglu said.

 Assad's foreign opponents appear to be stepping up support for rebel groups in response to the Russian-Iranian move.
 Rebels say they have plentiful supplies of U.S.-made anti-tank missiles that are helping them hold off ground attacks.